 around the provinces of Finland.

 The 87 buildings currently on the museum site have been arranged to form a complete replica of a country district, reflecting what life was like in various levels of rural society between the 18th and 20th centuries.

 Transport: By bus and car.

 Opening time: Monday to Friday 9am-3pm, Saturday to Sunday 11am-5pm mid-May to mid-October.

 National Museum of Finland

-Stone Age finds.
+features some rare Stone Age finds.

 Address: Mannerheimintie 34

 Transport: By foot (10 minute walk from Central Station), by tram or by car.